+'''

-Sets the maximum current, idle current, and decay current per phase for boards that use software controlled current limiting: SSMicro, SSNEMA17, SSXYMicro, SSXYZMicro, SSMicro, SSMicro, SSMicro, and SSXYZMicro, (The SSNEMA17 does not use the decay value.)
+Description: Sets the maximum current, idle current, and decay current per phase for boards that use software controlled current limiting.

+'''

 Before the board starts any motor movement, it activates the motor to full power using the defined maximum current value.
 After the motor movement is complete, the board sets the motor to the user-defined idle current value.